Deep learning in business analytics and operations research: Models, applications and managerial implications: Mathematical background: From neural networks to deep learning

 \subsubsection{Convolutional neural network}

 The convolutional neural network~(CNN) exploits spatial dependencies in the data, \eg among neighboring pixels in an image.
-In other words, each neuron is no longer connected with every other.
+In other words, the idea of a CNN is to take advantage of a pyramid structure to first identify concepts at the lowest level before passing these concepts to the next layer, which, in turn, create concepts of higher level.
+Therefore, neurons are no longer connected with every other as a CNN goes from concepts that are identified locally to globally.
 Rather, neurons are now densely connected only in a small neighborhood (see \Cref{fig:CNN_illustration}).
 This choice is motivated by the human visual cortex, which also experiences stimulation in a restricted region of the visual field.

 Mathematically, the CNN applies a convolution operation (also known as kernels or filters) to the input and then passes the result to the next layer.
 Let $\bm{x}_{ij}$ denote the element in row $i$ and column $j$ of a matrix $\bm{x} \in \mathbb{R}^{m \times m}$ that represents the values from the input layer.
 Then, the CNN calculates